How to Motivate Employees to Learn at Work

 Make It Easy for Learners to See How Far They’ve Come in the Learning Process

-Learning modules can seem long and arduous, unless there is a way to show progress for each learner.
-One way is by providing a completion timeline that shows learners what they have competed and what is left to complete.
+Learning modules can seem long and arduous unless there is a way to show progress for each learner.
+One way is by providing a completion timeline that shows learners what they have completed and what is left to complete.
 Another method is by rewarding completion badges to learners as they move through units.
 This can make them feel more motivated to learn more and earn recognition for their efforts.

 Develop a Foundation of Learning as Part of Your Corporate Culture

 Employees who understand that learning is an expectation and part of the overall success of your company who have a better time accepting it.
-Learning should be a positive, community building effort that brings talents and people together.
+Learning should be a positive, community-building effort that brings talents and people together.
 Make this a benefit that all employees participate in, not an option that they can choose later on.
 Market learning across the entire organization by highlighting the achievements of employees who are pursuing their learning goals and career dreams.

 Make Learning Interactive and Introduce Variety

 One of the chief complaints about learning is that it can become dull over time.
 This happens when learning and design teams neglect to mix things up using a variety of media and lesson layout.
 It’s important to include many types of learning content that honors the unique earning style of each person.
-For visual learners, written content, images, video and live whiteboards work well.
+For visual learners, written content, images, video, and live whiteboards work well.
 For audio learners, listening to the lesson plans combined with handouts are a great way to break things up.
 Tactile learners do best when they can practice hands-on lessons.